Jerry Goodman: Career

 In 1993, Goodman joined the American instrumental band, The Dixie Dregs, fronted by guitarist Steve Morse.
 Goodman appeared on one studio recording Full Circle (1994), and the live album "California Screamin'" (2000).
-In 1996 Session violist and producer Ray Tischer featured Goodman on the award-winning CD Canciones del Sol/Britt Bossa Orchestra (band) on Tischer's original instrumental Toca del Angel.
+In 1996, session violist and producer Ray Tischer featured Goodman on the award-winning CD Canciones del Sol/Britt Bossa Orchestra on Tischer's original instrumental "Toca del Angel".

 After an absence from the public eye in live concert, he toured in 2004 and 2005 with Gary Husband in his group Gary Husband’s Force Majeure, and appeared on the DVD Gary Husband's Force Majeure - Live at the Queen Elizabeth Hall.
 Even more recently, he played with the San Diego–based fusion group Hectic Watermelon and with Dream Theater in their album Black Clouds & Silver Linings.
 Goodman has also been a part of Billy Cobham's Spectrum 40 tour.